Effects on vsini determinations of O stars from 3D model atmospheres with high turbulent velocities: Methods

 \section{Methods}

 The fundamental parameters for the O-star model studied in this work can be found in Table \ref{table:Models}.
 For the details and methodology of the synthetic line profile calculations, more specifically, the approximate non-local thermodynamic equilibrium\footnote{This aNLTE method \citep{Puls_2000} corrects level population numbers computed in local thermodynamic equilibrium, by using (potentially) different radiation and gas temperatures, as well as a modified spherical dilution factor.
-This dilution factor is an approximate way of accounting for sphericity when computing occupation numbers and source functions, which is reasonable for modelling the optical absorption lines considered in this work.} and 3D radiative transfer techniques (we compute synthetic spectra from a formal solution using long characteristics in a cylindrical coordinate system, pointed at the observer) and the unified model atmosphere with wind models, we refer to \citealt{First_paper_Lara}.
-We compute line profiles directly from the 3D simulations, focusing on the typical optical absorption lines used to infer $\varv \sin i$ and macroturbulence in O-stars.
-The 3D RHD model has been mapped out to cover the complete atmosphere and wind volume using the same technique as in \citet{First_paper_Lara}\footnote{We called this a mixed-sphere model, as it is a spherical model that uses many different snapshots-boxes during its construction.
+This dilution factor is an approximate way of accounting for sphericity when computing occupation numbers and source functions, which is reasonable for modelling the optical absorption lines considered in this work.} and 3D radiative transfer techniques (synthetic spectra computed from a formal solution using long characteristics in a cylindrical coordinate system, pointed at the observer) and the unified model atmosphere with wind models, we refer to \citealt{First_paper_Lara}.
+We computed the line profiles directly from the 3D simulations, focusing on the typical optical absorption lines used to infer $\varv \sin i$ and macroturbulence in O stars.
+The 3D RHD (radiation hydrodynamics) model has been mapped out to cover the complete atmosphere and wind volume using the same technique as in \citet{First_paper_Lara}\footnote{We called this a mixed-sphere model, as it is a spherical model that uses many different snapshots-boxes during its construction.
 See \citet{First_paper_Lara} for more details.}.
-We add rotation to our 3D models utilising azimuthal angular momentum conservation outside a fixed inner boundary radius with rotation $\varv_{\rm rot,in}$ (see Appendix \ref{Adding_rotation_method}, here referred to as the `inner boundary rotation' method).
+We added rotation to our 3D models utilising azimuthal angular momentum conservation outside a fixed inner boundary radius with rotation $\varv_{\rm rot,in}$ (see Appendix \ref{Adding_rotation_method}, here referred to as the inner boundary rotation method).
 We note that this approach neglects dynamical feedback effects from the rotation upon the atmospheric density and temperature structure, which should be a reasonable approximation as long as the star is not rotating too rapidly \citep[e.g.,][]{Hillier12, Sundqvist12}.
-We use radial averages in the static limit to mimic what would come out of an equivalent 1D model photosphere analysis; to reproduce the equivalent widths of the 3D-based lines, such 1D-based lines must also introduce microturbulence (for the O\,III 5594 $\AA$ in focus here, one needs $\varv_{\rm mic} = 15$ km/s, \citealt{First_paper_Lara}).
-With these new sets of line profiles, we then back-test if we can find the correct $\varv \sin i$ values using the FT and GOF methods.
-More specifically, we add rotation to one 3D model and calculate the O\,III 5594 $\AA$ line flux profile for different inclination angles.
-We then use these profiles as mock-observations to derive $\varv \sin i$ and macroturbulence using the standard GOF and FT methods.
-Two remarks that should be made are: \textit{i)} in the 3D synthetic line profiles we do not have the same noise levels as one would expect from real observations; \textit{ii)} the 3D line profiles are not necessarily symmetric, and can have irregularities.
-This cannot be reproduced by the 1D models and methods, which may impact results somewhat.
+We used radial averages in the static limit to mimic what would come out of an equivalent 1D model photosphere analysis; to reproduce the equivalent widths of the 3D-based lines, such 1D-based lines must also introduce microturbulence.
+For the O\,III 5594 $\AA$ in focus here, one needs $\varv_{\rm mic} = 15$ km/s, (\citealt{First_paper_Lara}).
+With these new sets of line profiles, we then back-tested to see if we could find the correct $\varv \sin i$ values using the FT and GOF methods.
+More specifically, we added rotation to one 3D model and calculated the O\,III 5594 $\AA$ line flux profile for different inclination angles.
+We then used these profiles as mock observations to derive $\varv \sin i$ and macroturbulence using the standard GOF and FT methods.
+Two remarks that should be made are the following: i) In the 3D synthetic line profiles we do not have the same noise levels as one would expect from real observations; ii) The 3D line profiles are not necessarily symmetric, and can have irregularities.
+This cannot be reproduced by the 1D models and methods, which may impact the results somewhat.